I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 So, we have arrived at a place in which those who merely organize work, chief executive officers, are typically paid 350 times more than those who actually do the work.

-So, Russell’s thesis boils down to: why work when doing so clearly benefits someone else.
-A sentiment shared by author Jessica Kerwin Jenkins who writes that “The stupefying modern obsession with productivity denies the whimsy and the freedom that living fully demands.”
+So, Russell’s thesis boils down to: why work when doing so clearly benefits someone else?
+That is a sentiment shared by author Jessica Kerwin Jenkins, who writes that “The stupefying modern obsession with productivity denies the whimsy and the freedom that living fully demands.”